hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

 Matrices are a source of many important examples of rings and fields, so we're going to get a bit more concrete in this chapter and talk about matrices for a bit.
-You may already be aware that matrices have many applications in computing; two examples that spring to my mind are 3D graphics and machine learning.
+You may already be aware that matrices have many applications in computing; two examples that spring to my mind are computer graphics and machine learning.

 Vectors
 -------